dwyl/learn-tdd/README.md

 + **Internet access** to download the starter files
 + **30 minutes** of your time
 + **_Basic_ Programming Skills** (HTML & JavaScript)
-+ (_**Optional**_) _**Bonus Levels require**_ you to
++ (_**Optional**_) _**Bonus Levels requires**_ you to
 [_install_ **Node.js**](https://nodejs.org/download/)

 ### What is Software Testing?
-> Software testing is the process of evaluating a software item to detect differences between given input and expected output.
+> Software testing is the process of evaluating a software item to detect differences between the expected output and the actual output.
 Testing assesses the quality of the product.
 Software testing is a process that should be done during the development process.
 In other words software testing is a verification and validation process.

 ### What is TDD?

-> Test-driven development (TDD) is an evolutionary approach to development which combines test-first development where you write a test before you write just enough production code to fulfil that test and refactoring.
+> Test-driven development (TDD) is an evolutionary approach to development which combines test-first development, where you write a test before you write just enough production code to fulfil that test, and refactoring.
 In other words, it’s one way to think through your requirements or design before your write your functional code.